AzDocs/AzDocs/Wiki/Azure/Azure-CLI-Snippets/ServiceBus/Add-Network-Whitelist-to-ServiceBus-Namespace.md

 # Description

 Adding network rules is only possible for ServiceBus with Premium tier.
-The script will check if ServiceBus is at Premium tier, if not, the script will write a warning, but will not fail.
+The script will check if ServiceBus is at Premium tier, if not, the script will fail (to prevent creating a public servicebus by accident).

 This snippet will whitelist the specified IP Range from the ServiceBus.
 If you leave the `CIDRToWhitelist` parameter empty, it will use the outgoing IP from where you execute this script.